edx/edx-oauth2-provider/README.md

 It is possible to customize the OpenID Connect scopes and claims, using the settings `OAUTH_OIDC_ID_TOKEN_HANDLERS` and `OAUTH_OIDC_USERINFO_HANDLERS`, which manage the claims associated with the `id_token` during authorization, and the results of the `userinfo` endpoint respectively.
-For more information see `oauth2_profider/oidc/handlers.py`.
+For more information see `oauth2_provider/oidc/handlers.py`.

+### Adding new OpenID Connect scopes

+Currently, because of a limitation of `django-oauth2-provider`, new scopes have to manually be added to the value of `SCOPES` in `oauth2_provider/constants.py`.
+Future work could address this problem by making the configuration of new scopes occur dynamically or via registration.

 Testing
 -------